How do I Deal with an Underperforming Employee?

 - The nature of the job

 - Past performance

 - Degree of poor performance

 For example, a long serving employee with previously good performance will merit a longer improvement period.

 Help the employee to find a solution

-Support and monitoring is often all that is required to re-focus an employee.
-However more formal capability procedures can be used if the employee fails to meet the action plans agreed and set out.
+Supporting and monitoring is often all that is required to re-focus an employee.
+However, more formal capability procedures can be used if the employee fails to meet the action plans agreed and set out.